equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 Please don't think of this as a default folder structure from day one of the project

-Specially with new projects.
-You many not know yet what those business boundaries are yet.
+Especially if you are starting with a new project you many not know yet what those business boundaries are.

+This is common problem with microcesrvices.
+Developers introduce boundaries (microservices) that seems logical and then they discover that that split was premature.
+Same is with Bounded Contexts with Interface Objects (or any other Bounded Contexts) If you prematurely split your code you may find yourself with same problem that you need to join certain bounded context logic.
+The benefit however is that the refactor is less painful as you are working within same monolithic codebase.

 ## Other ways to do Bounded Contexts in Rails